fmidev/enfuserpointservice/README.md

 Access is only granted within projects currently for testing purposes and the interfaces as well as data availability are subject to change.

+We have provided a python library to do these queries.
+This can be found in the code_examples directory.
+A Java example can be found at https://github.com/johanssl/AQViewer .
+If you need to use other languages and are having difficulties please ask and we’ll see what can be done.

 # Registration

 To get an user account first register at